Home DestinationsGermany 4 Days in Berlin Trip Report

 I couldn’t recommend visiting the camp enough.
 We had an incredible day at the camp.
 Our guide was fantastic, well worth the €30 we paid and we learnt so much – which I think is needed in a place like that.
 It’s important we never forget.

-Once we arrived back in Berlin city, we headed for Potsdamer Platz, where we grabbed some dinner and enjoyed a nice relaxed nose all round the area.
-Our first stop was the Sony Centre, which looked very impressive at night, all lit up, with their Christmas decorations on display.
-There wasn’t much else to see though so we went off to the Christmas Market instead, where there was more mulled wine and a spot next to the open fire there.
+Once we arrived back in Berlin city, we headed for Potsdamer Platz, where we grabbed some dinner and enjoyed a relaxed nose around the area.
+Our first stop was the Sony Centre, which looked very impressive lit up, with their Christmas decorations on display.
+There wasn’t much else to see so we went off to the Christmas Market, where there was more mulled wine and a spot next to the open fire.
 It was lovely and cosy – a really nice and festive atmosphere.
-We stayed there for a while before deciding to move closer to the hotel as it was getting late, but to stop off at Newton Bar for a couple of cocktails again, before getting some more well deserved rest.
+We stayed for a while before deciding to move closer to the hotel as it was getting late, but to stop off at Newton Bar for a couple of cocktails again, before getting some more well deserved rest.

 525040_10151143743702003_941869703_n